-SWOT and PESTEL Analysis Guidance
+SWOT and PESTLE Analyses Guidance

 SWOT Analysis

-A SWOT analysis is a business strategy technique that helps an organisation identify Strengths, Weaknesses, Opportunities, & Threats related to the whole organisation or to individual projects.
+A SWOT analysis is a business strategy technique that helps an organisation identify INTERNAL Strengths & Weaknesses, EXTERNAL Opportunities & Threats related to the whole organisation or to individual projects.
 The analysis intends to assist with specifying the Objectives of an organisation or project and identify the internal and external factors that are favourable and unfavourable to achieving those objectives.
-Users of a SWOT analysis often ask and answer questions to generate meaningful information for each category to make the tool useful and identify their competitive advantage.
-Strengths and weakness are frequently internally related, while opportunities and threats commonly focus on the external environment.

 A SWOT analysis is important because it will inform later steps in planning to achieve ISO Objectives.

-PESTEL Analysis
+PESTLE Analysis

-A PESTEL analysis (Political, Economic, Social, Technological, Environmental & Legal) describes a framework of factors used in identifying and understanding the needs and expectations of interested parties and workers, an absolute requirement at clause 4.2 of ISO 9001: 2015, 14001: 2015 and ISO 45001: 2018.
+A PESTLE analysis (Political, Economic, Social, Technological, Legal, Environmental) describes a framework of factors used in identifying and understanding the needs and expectations of interested parties and workers, an absolute requirement of ISO 9001: 2015, 14001: 2015, ISO 45001: 2018, and ISO 22301:2019.

-The basic PESTEL analysis includes six factors:
+The basic PESTLE analysis includes six factors:

-Political: political factors relate to how the government intervenes in the economy.
+Political: political factors relate to how the government (national or local) intervenes in the economy.
 Specifically, political factors have areas including tax policy, labour law, environmental law, trade restrictions, tariffs, and political stability.
 Political factors may also include goods and services which the government aims to provide or be provided (merit goods) and those that the government does not want to be provided.
 Furthermore, governments have a high impact on the health, education, and infrastructure of a nation.

 Economical: economic factors include economic growth, exchange rates, inflation rate, and interest rates.
 These factors greatly affect how businesses operate and make decisions.
 For example, interest rates affect a firm’s cost of capital and therefore to what extent a business grows and expands.
 Exchange rates can affect the costs of exporting goods and the supply and price of imported goods in an economy.